-Blood clots in a vein (DVT) and pancreatic cancer
+Blood clots in a vein and pancreatic cancer

-A blood clot forming in a vein is known as venous thrombosis, and if it forms in a vein that’s deeper in the body it’s called deep vein thrombosis (DVT).
+A blood clot that forms in a vein is known as venous thrombosis or deep vein thrombosis (DVT).

-Does having pancreatic cancer increase my risk of a blood clot?
+- why people with pancreatic cancer are at risk of a blood clot

-Blood clotting (or coagulation) helps to stop the bleeding when a blood vessel is damaged.
-It does this by forming a scab over the cut.
-Blood clots are formed from platelets (blood cells) and fibrin (a type of protein) in your blood.
-These clump together to help the blood to clot.
+If you cut yourself, a scab will form over the cut.
+This is formed by the blood clotting.
+Platelets (blood cells) and fibrin (a type of protein) in your blood clump together to help the blood to clot.
 This is normal, and stops the bleeding.

 Symptoms of deep vein thrombosis (DVT) include:

 - pain, swelling or tenderness in one of your arms or legs – often in the lower leg

 - warm skin in the affected area